Child and Adolescent Psychiatry

 frontend.sr-only_#{element.icon}: 07071 29-62465

-Within the project iCBT-OCD (Study on Internet-based treatment of children and adolescents with an obsessive-compulsive disorder), the use of Internet-based psychotherapy for the treatment of obsessive-compulsive disorders is being investigated in a total of 60 children and adolescents.
+Within the project iCBT II (Study on Internet-based treatment of children and adolescents with an obsessive-compulsive disorder), the use of Internet-based psychotherapy for the treatment of obsessive-compulsive disorders is being investigated in a total of 60 children and adolescents.
 The aim is to supplement traditional psychotherapeutic treatment with internet-based interventions and to facilitate access to treatment in accordance with guidelines.
 Thanks to the internet-based approach, the therapy can be carried out directly in the patients' home environment, thus enabling the treatment method of exposure with reaction management.
 This has proven its worth regarding obsessive-compulsive disorders, to be carried out in the environment where the compulsions usually occur most frequently.
 A further advantage of internet-based procedures is the high acceptance of a digital approach among adolescents.
 It also enables families who do not have access to specialist therapists close to their homes to receive professional treatment.

-Contact
+Contact us

 E-mail address: zwangsstudie@med.uni-tuebingen.de